Biarca/patrol-k8s-marketplace/README.md

 - wget
 - Terraform v0.12.3
 - Gcloud v253.0.0
+- curl
 - git
-- curl
 - JSON processor (jq)

+**Note**: The above mentioned packages if not already installed in the installer machine, they will be installed as part of the installation script.
-### 2.2 Script to install Prerequisites
+### 2.2 Clone the Git Repository
-The pre-requisite packages can be installed  on the installer machine using the script **pre-req-installer.sh**, which is available in the [patrol-k8s-marketplace](https://github.com/Biarca/patrol-k8s-marketplace) repository.

 In the installer machine, create a folder (say patrol-installer) and navigate to that folder.
 If already not installed, install the 'git' package in the installer machine using the below command:
 ````
 $ sudo apt-get install -y git